The minimum grade required for undergraduate prerequisites is a D or better, and graduate prerequisites is a C (not C-) or better.

 PHYL 604 Human Physiology (4) Graduate level lecture overview of major organ system physiology in humans, including (but not limited to) basic cell physiology, cardiovascular, pulmonary, renal, gastrointestinal, endocrine, and neurophysiology.
 A-F only.
 Pre: 301 and 302 or consent.
 (Spring only)

 PHYL 606 Human Neurophysiology (2) Physiology of human nervous system with emphasis on special senses and control and coordination of movement.
 Repeatable one time.
+A-F only.
 Pre: 302 or 604, or consent.

 PHYL 609 Cardiovascular Diseases (3) Selected topics in cardiovascular physiology.
 Emphasis on dynamic aspects of the heart and circulation.
 Pre: 604 or consent.